👤 How to Set Up Single Sign-On (SSO) in Atobi

 • Identity provider authority → Issuer / Discovery URL from your IdP.

-• Identity provider client secret → Client Secret generated in your IdP.
+• Identity provider client secret → Client Secret from your IdP.

-• Automatically create users if not exist → Toggle if you want Atobi to auto-create accounts for new users.
+• Automatically create users if not exist → Toggle ON to enable automatic account creation.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.